HEATH

-HEATH (plagiarism/outsource) by Tan Lin is book "set" in plain text, composed of a mash up of data sources from RSS feeds, blog posts, Google searches, retrieved photographs, handwritten notes, and items of that nature.
-It is divided into multiple parts, the most famous of which being plagiarism/outsource.

-Lin devotes part of the book to a series of web searches regarding the death of actor Heath Ledger in 2008 in Untilted Health Ledger Project, which is assumed to be the reason for the name of the whole book.
+HEATH (plagiarism/outsource) is a book by Tan Lin.
+Lin devotes part of the book to a series of web searches regarding the death of Heath Ledger in Untilted Health Ledger Project, which is assumed to be the reason for the name of the whole book.

 Tan Lin

 Tan Lin is a poet, novelist, filmmaker, and new media artist born in Seattle to Chinese American parents from Shanghai.
 With a BA from Carleton College and an MA and PhD from Columbia University, his work is tied to cultural and media studies with an emphasis on issues involving copyright, plagiarism, and technology.
 He currently teaches creative writing at Columbia University and New Jersey City University.

 His other works include the poetry collection Seven Controlled Vocabularies and Obituary 2004: The Joy of Cooking (2010) and most recently, Insomnia (2011).
 He has also received several awards, including an Andy Warhol Foundation/Creative Capital Arts Writing grant and an Asian American Arts Alliance’s Urban Artist grant.